What is Stamp Duty And How Does It Works?

 2. The Original cancellation Deed that the buyer must also state why he is exiting the deal in the Deed Cancellation agreement that has been registered.

 The Maharashtra Stamp Duty Act is applied all over the state.
-Section 3 of the Act imposes stamp duty on any instrument executed in the State at the rate specified in schedule.
-Even instruments executed outside the State are subject to duty only upon receipt in the State.
-If they relate to property located in the State or a matter or thing to be done in the State.
+Section 3 of the Act imposes stamp duty and registration charges on any instrument executed in the State at the rate specified in Schedule I. Even instruments executed outside the State are subject to duty only upon receipt in the State if they relate to property located in the State or a matter or thing to be done in the State.

 Conclusion